-Disclosure of the key differences between holding CDIs and holding the underlying foreign shares is important because although holders of CDIs generally have the same rights and entitlements as holders of the underlying foreign share, there may be some minor differences.

-In relation to corporate actions, such as rights issues and capital reductions, CDI holders will generally receive equal treatment to that of holders of the underlying shares.
-For example, Rules 13.1-13.13 of the ASX Settlement Operating Rules require the foreign company to ensure that all economic benefits (including dividends, the right to participate in rights issues or other corporate actions and the right to vote) flow through to CDI holders as if they were the holders of the underlying shares.

-However, in some cases, minor differences may exist between the entitlements of CDI holders and the entitlements they would have accrued if they held the underlying shares directly.
-These differences exist where:

-- (a) the depositary nominee's holding of shares is, in some jurisdictions, treated as a single holding rather than as a number of smaller separate holdings corresponding to the individual interests of CDI holders; or - (b) CDIs are issued on a conversion ratio where each CDI represents a multiple or a fraction of the underlying share.
+- RG 253.69 Disclosure of the key differences between holding CDIs and holding the underlying foreign securities is important because although holders of CDIs generally have the same rights and entitlements as holders of the underlying foreign securities, there may be some minor differences. - RG 253.70 In relation to corporate actions, such as rights issues and capital reductions, CDI holders will generally receive equal treatment to that of holders of the underlying foreign securities.
+For example, Rules 13.1-13.13 of the ASX Settlement Operating Rules require the foreign company to ensure that all economic benefits (including dividends, the right to vote, and the right to participate in rights issues or other corporate actions) flow through to CDI holders as if they were the holders of the underlying foreign securities. - RG 253.71 However, in some cases, minor differences may exist between the entitlements of CDI holders and the entitlements they would have accrued if they held the underlying foreign securities directly.
+These differences exist where: - (a) the depository nominee's holding of the underlying foreign securities is treated as a single holding rather than as a number of smaller separate holdings corresponding to the individual interests of CDI holders; or - (b) CDIs are issued on a conversion ratio where each CDI represents a multiple or a fraction of the underlying foreign security and entitlements are calculated at the foreign security level rather than the CDI level.

-Note: CDIs are usually structured so that the conversion ratio of CDIs to the underlying foreign shares is one-to-one.
-However, CDIs may be (and are less frequently) issued using a ratio where each CDI represents a multiple or fraction of the underlying share.
+Note: CDIs are usually structured so that the conversion ratio of CDIs to the underlying foreign securities is one-to-one.
+However, CDIs may be (and, less frequently, are) issued using a ratio where each CDI represents a multiple or fraction of the underlying foreign security.

-In such circumstances, CDI holders will not benefit to the same extent from the rounding-up of fractional entitlements in a rights issue, share consolidation or other corporate action (i.e. their entitlements will be less than if they held the underlying shares directly).
+RG 253.72 In these circumstances, CDI holders will not benefit to the same extent from the rounding-up of fractional entitlements in a rights issue, consolidation or reorganisation of capital, or other corporate actions (i.e. their entitlements will be less than if they held the underlying foreign securities directly).

-Note: The ASX Settlement Operating Rules require foreign companies to minimise such differences where legally permissible.
+Note: The ASX Settlement Operating Rules require foreign companies to minimise these differences where legally permissible.